nsbno/spor/.changeset/giant-dingos-hunt.md

 "@vygruppen/spor-react": patch
 ---

-Breadcrumb: endret farge på dropdown right fill icon for darkmode
+Breadcrumb: Fixed a darkmode bug where the arrow icons between crumbs were always black